 The free Miami-Dade County Prescription Discount Card can save you 24% on prescriptions at participating pharmacies.

-FREE spay/neuter surgeries for cats
+Free spay/neuter for cats on Oct.
+14

 Wounded Warriors Solider Ride Send Off